 - Put on leather accoutrements (belt, suspension braces, cartridge pouches), leaving the belt unbuckled.

-- Undo cloth belt loop of greatcoat, feed up through the hole of the bayonet carrier and buttoned down.
+- Undo cloth belt loop of greatcoat and feed the end up through the hole of the bayonet carrier, then button down.

-- Sling the 2 Haversacks, one over each shoulder, and then sling the canteen over left shoulder (hanging on right-side of the man) with the belt feeding over the front strap only of each haversack and the canteen strap (to keep them from sliding forward).
+- Sling the two haversacks, one over each shoulder, and then sling the canteen over left shoulder (hanging on right-side of the man) with the belt feeding over the front strap only of each haversack and the canteen strap (to keep them from sliding forward).